Antoņina Ņenaševa: Political career

 In the 9th and 10th Saeimas, A. Nenasheva worked as an assistant to Alexei Kholostov, a deputy of the Harmony Centre, but was not a member of the Harmony Party.

 She held the positions of Secretary General and chairwoman of the board of directors in the youth organization of the party "Harmony", a socio-political youth non-governmental organization.

 In the 2018 parliamentary elections, she ran unsuccessfully as the number one candidate in the Riga constituency.
 She was also not elected in the 2019 European Parliament elections, where she ran as the number three candidate in the party list.
 On 14 September 2019, together with Edmundus Cepurītis, she was elected co-chair of the Progressives party.

 In the 2020 extraordinary elections to the Riga City Council, Nenaševa was elected to the Riga City Council on the Development/For! and the joint list of the Progressives alliance.
 In the autumn 2022 parliamentary elections, A. Nenaseva was elected as a Member of the 14th Saeima.
-At the first sitting of the new Parliament, he was elected to the Presidium of the Saeima as a member of the Saeima Secretariat.
+At the first sitting of the new Parliament, she was elected to the Presidium of the Saeima as a member of the Saeima Secretariat.